Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/03-Behavioral-PatternsPt.1/Lesson3.md

 ### When should you use it?

-- Use this pattern whenever you have a group of related objects that handle similar events but vary based on event type, attributes or anything else related to the event.
+- Use this pattern whenever you have a group of related objects that handle similar events but vary based on event type, attributes, user choices/input, or anything else related to the event.

-### Important Example Use Cases
+### Key Example Use Case

 The Cocoa and Cocoa Touch frameworks actively use the chain-of-responsibility pattern for handling events.